My Story

 Jared was in Florida visiting where my wife, Laura and I were spending more time in the winter, and as we were playing golf, he videoed me hitting a drive.

-The PGA noticed and wanted to do a story, and by the fall of 2022 it evolved into meeting a PGA golfer at the Grant Thorton team event, in early December, who had a family member with MS. This was the story.
+The PGA noticed and wanted to do a story, and by the fall of 2022 it evolved into meeting a PGA golfer at the Grant Thornton team event, in early December, who had a family member with MS. This was the story.

 Who was it?
-Unbelievably it was Gramme McDowell!
+Unbelievably it was Graeme McDowell!
 I still get shivers down my spine thinking about how we were a few feet away from him 12 years prior, and now we were going to meet him and learn his connection with MS. No question, this was the Holy Spirit speaking…it had to be.

 This was the impetus for creating Persevering One Step at a Time.
 God was speaking to me through the Holy Spirit.

 I have no idea where the Holy Spirit and the Lord will lead me, but I am trusting and surrendering, committed to changing lives!
 Please join and support our movement to improve lives and give hope to those fighting and struggling with this chronic, debilitating disease.
-The physical therapy resources will provide greater mobility and a fighting chance to cope with awful disease.
+The physical therapy resources will provide greater mobility and a fighting chance to cope with an awful disease.

 Thanks,